-Some of the specific requirements of the RSPCA Approved Farming Scheme Standards for Meat Chickens include:
+Some of the specific requirements of the RSPCA Approved Farming Scheme Standard for Meat Chickens include:

 Adequate food and water that provides for the birds’ requirements is provided at all times.